Article contents

 If you want to learn more, we’ve written an article specifically for what happens to your ISA when you die.

-You’ve got some pretty good savings options with ISA – Cash ISAs, Stocks and Shares ISA, Innovative Finance ISAs, and Lifetime ISAs for yourself.
+You’ve got some pretty great savings options with an ISA – Cash ISAs, Stocks and Shares ISA, Innovative Finance ISAs, and Lifetime ISAs for yourself.
 And a Junior ISA for your kids.
-They can even be an ethical ISA too.
+Oh, and they can be called an ethical ISA too.

-If you’re looking to grow your money (a lot), check out Stocks and Shares ISAs – over the medium-to-long term these are your best option – you’ll be thanking us later!
+If you’re looking to grow your money (a lot), check out expert managed Stocks and Shares ISAs – over the medium-to-long term these are your best option – you’ll be thanking us later!

 If you’re looking to save money in the short term, perhaps saving for a new car, or would like to build up an emergency fund, then check out Cash ISAs.